-From mid-June until October I worked with him and we placed 4th in a field of 8 in the Vaquero Heritage Trainers Challenge (six trainers made their living training horses).
+From mid-June until October I worked with him and we placed 4th in a field of 8 at the Vaquero Heritage Trainers Challenge (six trainers made their living training horses).
 I documented my progress in my podcast about horses, The Whoa Podcast, and on my YouTube channel.
 Not many folks are lucky enough to claim they started their first horse at age 60!
 Today, Scratch and I compete in ETI Trail Challenges and Ranch Versatility horse shows.

 When I'm not riding, I edit podcasts, create videos, and look for stories in the cowboy and equine world.

 If you have a project that needs help, contact me.
 I love collaborating with creative people.